oclipa/reactjs-cheat-sheet/README.md

    * Managing state
    * Side effects (e.g. http requests)
    * Sharing stateful or stateless logic across multiple components

+**Rules for Hooks**
+1. Hooks can only be used in Functional Components (or other castables ?????).
+1. Hooks can only be used on the root level of a component (you cannot use them inside child functions or blocks, such as `if` statements).

 </div>
 </div>